NCAR/sage-java-refactoring-application-initial/README.md

 ## Goals

-This programming exercise is going to be used to gather understanding of your Java programming abilities.
+This programming exercise is meant to be used to gather understanding of your Java web application programming abilities.

-We are looking for the following:
+We are looking for the following knowledge and/or competencies:
 * Object-oriented programming analysis and design principles.
 * Understanding of high cohesion and low coupling.
 * Ability to identify bugs and/or poorly written code and to fix/refactor that code.
 * Demonstration of Clean Code principles.
 * Understanding and knowledge of the Spring, Spring Boot, and Java web application environment.
-* Understanding of the Java development environment including: maven, IDEs, etc...
+* Understanding of the Java development environment including: maven, IDEs, Tomcat, etc...
-* Understanding and ability to apply well known architectural and design pattern principles.
+* Understanding and ability to apply well known layered architectural and design pattern principles.
 * Creation and usage of unit tests.
 * Understanding of the HTTP protocol and RESTful API principles.
 * Ability to prioritize work.